-The project will develop an evidence and knowledge-based tool to assess and map the likelihood that a given intervention will be successful in given locations, at the basin scale.
-The project seeks to answer the question of what works, where and why.
+The Targeting and Scaling Out project (V1) set out to develop an evidence- and knowledge-based tool to assess and map the likelihood that a given intervention will be successful in a given location.
+The project sought to answer: What works where and why?

 Institut National de l’Environnement et de Recherches Agricoles (INERA); Civil Engineering Dept. of the Kwame Nkrumah University of Science and Technology (KNUST); Savanna Agricultural Research Institute (SARI); Département de Géographie de l’Université de Ouagadougou.